-Definitions The Principal is The Minister for Commerce in the State of New South Wales The Contractor is ACN/ABN The Contract is Contract No. 0701680 Contract Title BOURKE ACDP NEW HOUSING WORK PACKAGE 12 dated(Date of Contract) between the party identified as the Principal and the party identified as the Contractor.
-Declaration Full name I, Address of do hereby solemnly declare and affirm that: Insert position title of the Declarant 1 I am the representative of the Contractor in the Office Bearer capacity of Insert position title of he Declarant 2 I am in a position to make this statutory declaration about the facts attested to.
+Definitions Oaths Act 1900 (NSW) The Principal is The Contractor is ACN/ABN The Contract is Contract No. 0602961 Contract Title: Bourke ACDP New Housing - Work Package 11 dated(Date of Contract) between the party identified as the Principal and the party identified as the Contractor.
+Declaration Full name I, Address of do hereby solemnly declare and affirm that: Insert position title of the Declarant 1 I am the representative of the Contractor in the Office Bearer capacity of 2 I am in a position to make this statutory declaration about the facts attested to.
 REMUNERATION OF CONTRACTOR'S EMPLOYEES ENGAGED TO CARRY OUT WORK IN CONNECTION WITH THE CONTRACT 3 All remuneration payable to the Contractor's relevant employees for work done in connection with the Contract to the date of this statutory declaration has been paid and the Contractor has made provision for all other benefits accrued in respect of the employees.
 Relevant employees are those engaged in carrying out the work done in connection with the Contract.
-Remuneration means remuneration or other amounts payable to relevant employees by legislation, or under an industrial instrument, in connection with work done by the employees [s127(6) of the Industrial Relations Act 1996].
-REMUNERATION OF THE EMPLOYEES OF SUBCONTRACTORS ENGAGED TO CARRY OUT WORK IN CONNECTION WITH THE CONTRACT 4 The Contractor as a principal contractor for the work done in connection with the Contract, as defined in section 127 of the Industrial Relations Act 1996 (NSW).
-5 Where the Contractor is a principal contractor for work done in connection with the Contract, the Contractor has been given a written statement in its capacity of principal contractor under section 127(2) of the Industrial Relations Act 1996 (NSW) by each subcontractor in connection with that work stating that all remuneration payable by each subcontractor to the subcontractor's relevant employees for work done in connection with the Contract to the date of this declaration has been paid, and each subcontractor has made provision for all other benefits accrued in respect of each subcontractor's employees.
+Remuneration means remuneration or other amounts payable to relevant employees by legislation, or under an industrial instrument, in connection with work done by the employees [s127(6) of the Industrial Relations Act 1996 (NSW)].
+REMUNERATION OF THE EMPLOYEES OF SUBCONTRACTORS ENGAGED TO CARRY OUT WORK IN CONNECTION WITH THE CONTRACT 4 The Contractor is/is not a principal contractor for the work done in connection with the Contract, as defined in section 127 of the Industrial Relations Act 1996 (NSW).
+Delete the words i italics that are not applicable.
+5 Where the Contractor is also a principal contractor for work done in connection with the Contract, the Contractor has been given a written statement in its capacity of principal contractor under section 127(2) of the Industrial Relations Act 1996 (NSW) by each subcontractor in connection with that work stating that all remuneration payable by each subcontractor to the subcontractor's relevant employees for work done in connection with the Contract to the date of this declaration has been paid, and each subcontractor has made provision for all other benefits accrued in respect of each subcontractor's employees.
+6 I am aware that the Industrial Relations Act 1996 (NSW) requires any written statement provided by subcontractors must be retained for at least 6 years after it was given and declare that the Contractor has accordingly made arrangements for the secure retention of the written statements.